PranavHendre02/Weather-Project/README.md

 4. The **frontend dashboard** fetches data from the API and displays it.
 5. WebSockets ensure **real-time updates** without page refresh.
 6. **Render server** hosts the Node.js backend, making it accessible globally.
+7. **Remote Sensing:** Data can be collected from remote locations and sent to the server host.

 ## 🏗️ Setting up Render Deployment